Katson-com/docs/docs/centralq-chat/telemetry.md

 This event is triggered when a user asks a follow-up question, allowing us to understand user engagement.
 Question text is included in the event, as well as the conversation history.

 ### <a id="PY0068CHA"></a>PY0068CHA - Answer Generated
 This event is triggered when a user receives an answer, allowing us to understand user engagement.
-Answer text is included in the event, as well as the conversation history.
+Answer text is included in the event, as well as the conversation history and sources used to generate the answer (with text and metadata).

+### <a id="PY0069CHL"></a>PY0069CHL - Maximum Monthly Requests Limit Reached
+This event is triggered when a user reaches the maximum monthly requests limit

+### <a id="PY0070CHR"></a>PY0070CHR - Question Rephrased
+This event is triggered when question is automatically rephrased by the AI.
+Original question text is included in the event.

+### <a id="PY0071CHP"></a>PY0071CHP - Private Knowledge Found
+This event is triggered when Private Knowledge is found for the question.
+Question text is included in the event, as well as private knowledge metadata.

+### <a id="PY0072CHM"></a>PY0072CHM - Microsoft Learn Found
+This event is triggered when Microsoft Learn is found for the question.
+Question text is included in the event, as well as Microsoft Learn metadata.

+### <a id="PY0073CHC"></a>PY0073CHC - Community Knowledge Found
+This event is triggered when Community Knowledge is found for the question.
+Question text is included in the event, as well as Community Knowledge metadata.

 ## Telemetry Data Compliance